-Only your dentist or orthodontist can determine whether you can benefit from orthodontics.
-Based on diagnostic tools that include a full medical and dental health history, a clinical exam, plaster models of your teeth, and special X-rays and photographs, an orthodontist or dentist can decide whether orthodontics are recommended and develop a treatment plan that's right for you.
+Only your dentist or Orthodontic near 77023 can determine whether you can benefit from orthodontics.
+Based on diagnostic tools that include a full medical and dental health history, a clinical exam, plaster models of your teeth, and special X-rays and photographs, an orthodontist or dentist can decide whether Orthodontic near 77023 are recommended and develop a treatment plan that’s right for you.

 If you have any of the following, you may be a candidate for orthodontic treatment:

 - Overbite, sometimes called “buck teeth” — where the upper front teeth lie too far forward (stick out) over the lower teeth

 - Underbite— a “bulldog” appearance where the lower teeth are too far forward or the upper teeth too far back

 - Crossbite— when the upper teeth do not come down slightly in front of the lower teeth when biting together normally